Mortgage

 FHA annual mortgage insurance premium

-Most FHA loans require an FHA appraisal completed by an FHA-approved appraiser to verify both the value and condition of your home.
+Most FHA loans require an FHA appraisal completed by an FHA-approved appraiser to verify your home’s value and condition.
 You may spend between $400 and $700 for an FHA appraisal, depending on the home’s size and location.
-FHA appraisers have to verify that the home meets FHA health and safety standards and determine the market value, based on nearby home sales.
+FHA appraisers must verify that the home meets FHA health and safety standards and determine the market value, based on nearby home sales.

-One unique feature of FHA loans: If your appraisal comes in lower than the purchase price you agreed to, the FHA amendatory clause allows you to cancel the transaction and receive all of your upfront money back if you decide to walk away from buying the home.
+One unique feature of FHA loans: If your appraisal comes in lower than the purchase price you agreed to, the FHA amendatory clause allows you to cancel the transaction and receive all of your upfront money back if you decide to walk away from the home purchase.

 • Origination fee.
 When a lender issues a loan, it’s called an “origination.”
 The fee may include processing, underwriting and funding your mortgage.

-• Credit report.
+• Credit report fee.
 A fee to get a copy of your credit scores and reports.

 • Lender’s title insurance.
 The lender requires you to pay for a title insurance policy to protect them against any title problems, including judgments or tax liens.
 You may also want to buy an owner’s policy for additional protection.